-Safe Deposit Boxes and Your Home Inventory
+Safe Deposit Boxes and Your Home Inventory in 2022

 A home inventory list provides you and your home contents insurer with a thorough assessment of the contents of your household, as well as the approximate worth of each item, should you have to lodge a claim.